frsteinb/bjcp-2015-styleguide/README.md

 This is a new approach to achieve two goals:

-- tranlating BJCP documents (primarily the beer styleguide 2015) to the German language (in a war that easily allows to add further languages),
+- tranlating BJCP documents (primarily the beer styleguide 2015) to the German language (in a way that easily allows to add further languages),
 - establishing an XML form of the styleguide in order to support a flexible transformation architecture for a variety of destination formats.

 ## Concept & Roadmap